||Switzerland, the Valais, and Italy

 - Great hiking and memories!

-Airfare, travel to the meeting point (Aosta, Italy) and from the ending point (Zermatt, Switzerland), lunches, optional excursions, unexpected or unplanned transfers, items not on set dinner menu, beverages, insurance, tips to guides/leaders, items of a personal nature (phone calls, laundry, postage, excess baggage charge, passport fees, etc.).
-Allow roughly $300 – $400 in additional costs.
+Airfare, travel to the meeting point (Aosta, Italy) and from the ending point (Zermatt, Switzerland), lunches, optional excursions, unexpected or unplanned transfers, items not on set dinner menu, beverages, insurance, tips to guides/leaders, items of a personal nature.

-This hike is not luggage supported each day, however, our extra luggage will be transferred from our hotel in Valtournanche to Alagna, to Macugnaga and to our hotel in Zermatt.
-In between those overnight stops you need to carry your personal items and clothes.
+This hike is not luggage supported each day; however, our extra luggage will be transferred from our hotel in Valtournanche to Alagna, to Macugnaga and to our hotel in Zermatt.
+In between those overnight stops, you need to carry your personal items and clothes.
 (See our sample packing list.)
-With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight to about 14 – 20 lbs., including lunch and water.
+With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight to about 15 – 20 lbs., including lunch and water.

 ACCOMMODATIONS AND FACILITIES